Charlie Macnamara - Technical Writer and Developer

 Sourdough Starter: The Scraping Method

-Simple concept: maintain a small amount of active starter in the refrigerator and feed it the night before you plan to bake.
+Skip daily feeds and waste.
+Keep a small starter in the fridge; feed it the night before you bake.

 Small amount of mature starter ready for feeding